PROJECT SUMARY: A ONE-MINUTE STORYREEL BASED ON A PERSONAL MEMORY

 Tutorials:

-After watching the class demos series on simulating camera moves choose a single scene from your story and use Photoshop Comp Layers to simulate a single camera move.
+Watch the two Tutorials listed below BEFORE starting your work.
+Then choose a single scene from your story and and follow the steps to simulate a single camera move.

 Workflow: